Here are how to use fjoin() functions.

 =A1.fjoin@i(STATEID=A2.find(STATEID)) |

-Use @i option to associate table A2 and A1 through the latter’s foreign key STATEID, during which whole records of A1 will be deleted if the foreign key value cannot find a match in A2; below is content the returned cursor: |
+Attach a computation to cursor A1, which will use @i option to associate table A2 and A1 through the latter’s foreign key STATEID, during which whole records of A1 will be deleted if the foreign key value cannot find a match in A2, and return the original cursor; below is data in cursor A1 after the attached computation is executed:

 When using syntax (Ki=wi,…,w):